The Garden Grazer

 Ingredients for Cilantro Lime Dressing

-For this recipe you will blend in a blender or food processor:
+For this recipe, you'll blend in a small high-speed blender or food processor:

-• Fresh cilantro: If you're not a fan of cilantro, readers have reported success with substituting fresh parsley instead.
-(And some people who normally don't care for cilantro say they actually enjoy it in this dressing!)
+• Fresh cilantro: I trim off the largest stems at the very bottom of the bunch, but keep and use the smaller stems near the leaves.
+(Since the stems have a lot of flavor as well.)
+However if you're not a fan of cilantro, readers have reported success substituting fresh parsley instead.
+And some people who normally don't care for cilantro have said they actually enjoy it in this dressing!

-• White wine vinegar: Or you can use apple cider vinegar instead.
+• White wine vinegar: Or you could try swapping in rice vinegar instead.

 Chopped Salad tossed with creamy dressing on a plate with spoon